webrecorder/browsertrix/frontend/docs/docs/user-guide/browser-profiles/configure-sites.md

 ### Hide Popups

-Websites may prompt users for a number of reasons before displaying the rest of the page, such as for age verification, informed consent requirements, or geographical location.
-Configure a browser profile to accept, dismiss, or otherwise hide these dialogs so that the content behind them is visible to the crawler.
+Load the website you intend to archive in the embedded browser and accept or otherwise dismiss the prompt.
+If the developers of the website have built the site in such a way that the result of your interaction is saved, the popup should remain hidden at crawl time.
+This can be confirmed by exiting the embedded browser session and then loading the site again.

 ### Customize the Crawling Browser